-The enclosed walkway led us straight to the hotel’s reception and lobby area.
-This is great as saves you having to walk all the way around the hotel grounds in the cold.
+We were led straight to the hotel’s reception and lobby area through the enclosed walkway.
+This saves you from having to walk around the hotel grounds in the cold, which is great.

 Check-in & Reception

-Our reservation was on a busy Saturday night with many guests attending various events at the SSE Hydro, SEC Armadillo and SECC.
-Despite the busyiness, the reception staff (thanks, Tomasz) served us quickly and efficiently even going through my personal evacuation plan in the event of an emergency.
-I always appreciate when hotels cover this as it’s important to know what to do in an emergency.
+Our reservation was on a hectic Saturday night with lots of guests attending events at the OVO Hydro and SEC Armadillo.
+But the reception staff, especially Tomasz, were fantastic and served us quickly and efficiently.
+Plus, Tomasz even went over my personal evacuation plan with me in case of an emergency, which I always appreciate because it’s important to know what to do in those situations.

-The reception, lobby and restaurant were all open-plan and looked very stylish.
-I don’t remember seeing any lowered section at the reception desk, so Allan signed the paperwork while checking us in.
-Within a few minutes, we were on our way to our room on the 15th floor.
+The reception area, lobby, and restaurant all had an open-plan design and looked quite stylish.
+I didn’t notice any section at the reception desk that was lowered, so Allan handled the paperwork while checking us in.
+After just a few minutes, we made our way to our room on the 15th floor.

 Wheelchair Accessible Room